pratik1901-byte/pratik1901-byte/README.md

 ## <img src="https://img.icons8.com/color/32/idea.png" width="26" align="center"/> A Few Things Beyond the Resume

 <details>
-<summary><b>I also make music — click to see what "OffBeat" is about</b></summary>
+<summary><b>I also make music — click to see what "TheOFFBeat" is about</b></summary>
 <br>

-I write original Hindi/Hinglish lyrics and shayari, and produce it into full tracks using AI music tools like Gemini, Suno, and Udio — released under the artist name **OffBeat** on YouTube.
+I write original Hindi/Hinglish lyrics and shayari, and produce it into full tracks using AI music tools like Gemini, Suno, and Udio — released under the artist name **TheOFFBeat** on YouTube.
 Genres span Bollywood-style ballads, hip-hop, and sufi-folk.
 Data by day, melodies by night.

 </details>